MorpheusAIs/Morpheus/WhitePaper.md

 ![Morpheus User   Contributor Diagram](https://github.com/MorpheusAIs/Morpheus/assets/1563345/478079be-417e-4d8b-b062-c0540138aac0)

 ## Morpheus Rewards Delivered by Smart Contract On Ethereum Layer 2
-Morpheus Tokens (MOR) will be originally awarded on the the Ethereum Layer 1, and there will be a wrapped MOR tokne (wMOR) that exists on Polygon for the purpose of payments and other MOR utility related actions.
+Morpheus Tokens (MOR) will be originally awarded on the the Ethereum Layer 1, and there will be a wrapped MOR tokne (wMOR) that exists on Arbitrum for the purpose of payments and other MOR utility related actions.

-Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum and 2nd layer Polygon.
+Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum and 2nd layer Arbitrum.

 MOR holders will be able to send a transaction to the MOR Smart Contracts and claim their MOR rewards at any time.
 They can also withdraw their stETH at any time.